 All patients with strongyloidiasis should be treated.
 The cure rate is higher with ivermectin than albendazole (1).

-Ivermectin 200 mcg/kg po once/day for 2 days is used for uncomplicated infection and is generally well-tolerated.
-Before treatment with ivermectin, patients should be assessed for coinfection with Loa loa if they have traveled to areas of central Africa where Loa loa is endemic.
-Ivermectin can cause severe reactions in patients with loiasis.
-Albendazole 400 mg po bid for 7 days is an alternative.
+Ivermectin 200 mcg/kg orally once a day for 2 days is used for uncomplicated infection and is generally well-tolerated.
+Before treatment with ivermectin, patients should be assessed for coinfection with Loa loa if they have lived in or traveled to areas of central Africa where Loa loa is endemic because ivermectin can cause severe reactions in patients with loiasis and high microfilarial levels.
+Albendazole 400 mg orally twice a day for 7 days is an alternative for treatment of strongyloidiasis.

-In immunocompromised patients, prolonged therapy or repeated courses may be needed.
-In severely ill patients who are unable to take oral drugs, rectal preparations of ivermectin or sometimes the veterinary subcutaneous formulation of ivermectin has been used.
+Immunocompromised patients require prolonged therapy until sputum and/or stool are negative for 2 weeks.
+Sometimes repeated courses of treatment are needed.
+In severely ill patients who are unable to take oral drugs, rectal preparations of ivermectin or the veterinary subcutaneous formulation of ivermectin has been used.

-Hyperinfection syndrome in patients with strongyloidiasis is a life-threatening medical emergency.
-Ivermectin 200 mcg/kg po once/day is continued until sputum and stool examinations for rhabditiform and filariform larvae are negative for 2 wk.
+Hyperinfection syndrome and disseminated strongyloidiasis in patients with strongyloidiasis are life-threatening medical emergencies.
+Ivermectin 200 mcg/kg orally once a day is continued until sputum and stool examinations for rhabditiform and filariform larvae are negative for 2 weeks.
 Broad-spectrum antibiotics are used to treat concurrent polymicrobial bacterial infections associated with larval invasion from the bowel.

-After treatment of strongyloidiasis, cure should be documented by repeated stool examinations 2 to 4 wk later.
+After treatment of strongyloidiasis, cure should be documented by repeated stool examinations 2 to 4 weeks later.
 If the stool remains positive, retreatment is indicated.

 Prevention of primary Strongyloides infections is the same as for hookworms.
 It involves

-Strongyloides larvae penetrate human skin when people walk barefoot on infested soil.
+Strongyloides larvae penetrate human skin when people walk barefoot or sit on infested soil.

 Larvae travel through the bloodstream to the lungs, penetrate the alveoli, ascend the respiratory tract, are swallowed, and then mature in the intestines; adult worms produce ova that hatch in the intestines, releasing larvae; they can develop into infective filariform larvae, which may cause external or internal autoinfection, perpetuating the cycle.

-Patients who are coinfected with HTLV-1, who are taking corticosteroids, or who have impaired cell-mediated immunity for other reasons may develop potentially fatal hyperinfection syndrome—disseminated disease involving the lungs, intestines, skin, and other organs that are not part of the parasite’s normal life cycle (eg, CNS, liver, heart).
+Patients who are coinfected with HTLV-1, who are taking corticosteroids, or who have impaired cell-mediated immunity for other reasons may develop potentially fatal hyperinfection syndrome—disseminated disease involving the lungs, intestines, skin, and other organs that are not part of the parasite’s normal life cycle (eg, central nervous system [CNS], liver, heart).

 Symptoms include rash, pulmonary symptoms (including cough and wheezing), and abdominal pain with diarrhea.